m0tive/tinyXML/readme.txt

 So many people have sent in bugs and ideas, that rather than list here we try to give credit due in the "changes.txt" file.

-TinyXML was originally written be Lee Thomason.
+TinyXML was originally written by Lee Thomason.
 (Often the "I" still in the documentation.)
 Lee reviews changes and releases new versions, with the help of Yves Berquin, Andrew Ellerton, and the tinyXml community.